rufusy/Microservices-SpringBoot3-SpringCloud/README.md

 - Subject
 - Content

-Product ID and Recommendation ID together form a compound key that uniquely identifies the associated entity in storage.
+Product ID and Review ID together form a compound key that uniquely identifies a review in storage.

 ### The recommendation service
 The recommendation service manages product recommendations and stores the following information